The Return of Tom Thumb

 And now aware of her family behind the door, defensive instincts pulled her back: stay unnoticed.
 Tom closed her mind, tensed her muscles and pulled the heavy door open.

 The overpowering smell of baked apples.
-The heavy door slammed shut behind her.
+The heavy door slammed shut behind her, hardly accenting the noisy room.
 In the thick air, for a second, Tom was sick of apples.
 But the feeling quickly passed; the apple had been a life saver.
 Besides, the pips in her pockets could be interesting.
-She joined the crowded table as inconspicuously as possible.

 The next morning Tom woke earlier than anyone else.
 With well practised tiptoeing she stepped between sleeping siblings, got to the door and slipped outside.
 The first thing she saw: brown, leaning apple core.